The Canal & River Trust has a governing Council of up to 35 members who reflect the wide appeal of the waterways.

 In March 2012 the Canal & River Trust's Council met for the first time.
 The Council includes a mix of nominated, co-opted, and elected individuals, with the aim of moving towards 50 per cent elected.

 While Trustees are responsible for determining policy and strategy, the Council has an important role in helping to shape policy, raise and debate issues, provide guidance and perspective, and act as a sounding board for Trustees.

 The Council also has the responsibility of appointing and, if necessary, dismissing Trustees.

 Council Elections Consultation

 A review of the 2012 Council elections is now underway to identify any changes that could strengthen the planning and running of the elections to the Canal & River Trust's governing Council in 2014 and 2016.
-A consultation is now open until 14 February 2014, asking for people's views on strengthening the electoral processes.
+A consultation has been carried out, asking for people's views on strengthening the electoral processes.